blualg/m-ovito/doc/manual/new_features.rst

 - |ovito-pro| :ref:`particles.modifiers.time_averaging` modifier: Added time-averaging of the simulation cell shape and new option to overwrite original values with average
 - |ovito-pro| :ref:`rendering.ospray_renderer`: Added support for pseudo-color mapping
 - |ovito-pro| :ref:`rendering.visrtx_renderer`: Improved rendering performance for scenes with large numbers of cubic, ellipsoidal, or superquadric particles
-- |ovito-pro| Environment variable ``OVITO_SAFE_MODE=1`` effectively blocks execution of Python scripts embedded in .ovito session state files from untrusted sources
+- |ovito-pro| Environment variable ``OVITO_SAFE_MODE=1`` can be set to effectively block execution of Python scripts embedded in *.ovito* session state files from untrusted sources
-- |ovito-pro| Updated the template in the :ref:`particles.modifiers.python_script` modifier to default to the :ref:`writing_custom_modifiers.advanced_interface`.
+- |ovito-pro| Updated the standard code template in the :ref:`particles.modifiers.python_script` modifier to use the :ref:`writing_custom_modifiers.advanced_interface`

 .. rubric:: Python API additions and changes:

 - |ovito-python| Added support for NumPy 2.x
 - |ovito-python| Full compatibility with Python 3.12
-- |ovito-python| The OVITO module now initializes the global Qt application object only on demand to avoid conflicts with other Python packages that also use `PySide6 <https://doc.qt.io/qtforpython-6/>`
+- |ovito-python| The OVITO module now initializes the global Qt application object only on demand to avoid conflicts with other Python packages that also use `PySide6 <https://doc.qt.io/qtforpython-6/>`__
 - |ovito-python| :py:class:`~ovito.modifiers.ConstructSurfaceModifier`: Option :py:attr:`~ovito.modifiers.ConstructSurfaceModifier.map_particles_to_regions` now outputs per-region particle membership lists
 - |ovito-python| The :py:meth:`ovito.data.SurfaceMesh.locate_point() <ovito.data.SurfaceMesh.locate_point>` method has been vectorized and can now process an array of input points using all CPU cores